jyurkiw/OGS/basics/rolling.md

 This game system uses the following polyhedral dice: d4, d6, d8, d10, and d12.

+This game system uses the following dice terms:

+**Roll**: To roll the die and total their values.

+**Total**: The total value of a roll calculated by adding up their individual values.

+**Die**: Used to refer to a single die.
+If an effect states that it affects a die it only affects a single die no matter how many dice are in the roll or the affected pool.
+Dice pools can be targeted by an effect that states it can target a die, in which case the effect's controller can pick which die in the pool is affected.

+**Dice Pool**: Used to refer to multiple dice rolled as a group and added together.
+If an effect states that it affects a die pool, it will only affect a single pool even if a roll consists of multiple pools.

+**Die Increase**: An effect that increases the size of a target die.
+Valid targets only include Action Checks and Enhancement Dice by default, but others may be specified in the effect description.

 There are three kinds of rolls in the OGS.
 The first kind is the most common kind and is called an Action Check.
 Action checks are a small number of dice rolled, modified, and added together with the total compared to a difficulty set by the GM.
 If the total is equal to or greater than the difficulty the action succeeds, and if the total is less than the difficulty the action fails.

 All Action Checks are comprised of two dice and a dice pool.
 The first die is the stat die appropriate for the kind of action being taken.
 The second die is either the skill or force die depending on what, exactly, the roll is (generally, if a player is trying to do something, the check will use a skill of some kind).
 Finally, the dice pool is generally referred to as the Enhancement Die and will usually be a single die or maybe a die and some kind of modifier (for example, a common enhancement modifier will be to reroll ones).
 However, some powerful modifiers will add multiple dice allowing a character to roll an action with four or more dice being totaled (a common example of this is the strength and body modifiers granted to particularly large creatures.
 A strength check made by a giant or a dragon can be made with six dice or more).